 Now, assuming that you're looking for engineering candidates, these questions are a great starting point to writing a job description that clearly describes the role responsibilities.
 However, there is more to it.

-Here's a good starting point to crafting your company pitch, which should be included in your job description.
+Here's a good starting point to crafting your company pitch:

 This may all seem overwhelming, but attracting the best candidates for your roles takes an investment of resources, whether that be time or money, or both.

 After you've written a killer company pitch and job description, it's time to promote it.

 Start with your own careers page and social media.
 Reach out to your network and see what referrals you can find.
 This is the slow(er) method, but it's best to start with your own network first, then move onto more serious efforts, like trying to directly recruit candidates on LinkedIn, or using sourcing software to do so.
 That's another topic for another day.

 Once you start getting applicants, it's important to have a plan in place.
 Set aside an hour or so a day to give yourself time to review candidates, make adjustments to the job description based on the types of candidates that are applying, and schedule and perform interviews.
 This process takes time.

 If they're highly qualified engineers and they've indicated interest, it's important you don't leave them hanging.
 This is all part of the candidate experience.
 If you take too long to make a decision, someone else will beat you to the punch.

 Finally, when it comes to salary, do your due diligence.

 Consult with someone who has filled a similar role.
 If you're paying less than market rate, be ready to pitch candidates on what is exciting and innovative about working at your company.
 Candidates are not always after money, but it certainly helps to balance below-average salary with a reasonable equity offering.
 After all, you shouldn't expect to hire a unicorn if you're only willing to pay for a horse.